simonegarofalo/template-website/README.md

-# Descrizione del file HTML
+# HTML File Description

-Questo file HTML rappresenta una semplice struttura di una pagina web contenente diverse sezioni di uso comune.
-Di seguito sono descritti i vari componenti e le sezioni che la compongono.
+This HTML file represents a simple structure of a webpage containing various commonly used sections.
+Below are described the various components and sections.

-## Corpo del documento
+## Body

 ### Navbar

-La barra di navigazione contiene:
+The navigation bar contains:
-- Un logo
+- A logo
-- Un menu di navigazione con voci
+- A navigation menu
-- Un pulsante "Contact us"
+- A "Contact us" button

-### Sezione Hero
+### Hero Section

-La sezione hero include:
+The hero section includes:
-- Un titolo principale
+- A main title
-- Un paragrafo descrittivo.
+- A descriptive paragraph
-- Un pulsante "Scopri di più"
+- A "Discover more" button
-- Un'immagine di sfondo
+- A image section

-### Griglia a Due Colonne
+### Two-Column Grid

-Questa sezione utilizza una griglia a due colonne per visualizzare due blocchi di contenuto con titoli.
+This section uses a two-column grid to display two blocks of content with titles.

-### Sezione Cover
+### Cover Section

-La sezione cover contiene:
+The cover section contains:
-- Un titolo
+- A title
-- Un paragrafo descrittivo
+- A descriptive paragraph
-- Un pulsante "Discover more"
+- A "Discover more" button

-### Griglia a Tre Colonne con Carte
+### Three-Column Grid with Cards

-Questa sezione utilizza una griglia a tre colonne per visualizzare tre carte, ognuna contenente:
+This section uses a three-column grid to display three cards, each containing:
-- Un'immagine
+- An image
-- Un testo descrittivo
+- A descriptive text of each of the product cards

 ### Footer

-Il footer contiene:
+The footer contains:
-- Un logo e un breve paragrafo descrittivo
+- A logo and a brief descriptive paragraph
-- Due colonne aggiuntive con titoli "Contact" e "Legal", ciascuna contenente liste vuote per futuri collegamenti
+- Two additional columns with titles "Contact" and "Legal", each containing empty lists for future links

-## Conclusioni
+## Conclusion

-Questo file HTML rappresenta una struttura di base per una pagina web con sezioni comuni come navbar, sezione hero, griglie di contenuto, cover e footer. È progettato per essere customizzato e reso funzionale attraverso CSS e JavaScript esterni.
+This HTML file represents a basic structure for a webpage with common sections like navbar, hero section, content grids, cover, and footer.
+It is designed to be styled and made functional through external CSS and JavaScript.